kasumaz/AdultOLgenesis/README.md

-# **Transcriptional Propagation of Signaling Pathways Across the AdultOLgenesis Gene Regulatory Network - Online Extension to Figure 6**
+# **Section 7 - Transcriptional Propagation of Signaling Pathways Across the AdultOLgenesis Gene Regulatory Network - Online Extension to Figure 6**

 This section contains the data used to generate figure 6 of the main manuscript, higher resolution files, TF/gene node coordinates accross the network and the main GRN file.